Kerala Teaching Volunteers

 This is a fantastic programme both for travellers looking for a slightly different travel experience who would like to get involved in community projects, and for those looking to add to their experience in childcare and teaching.
 It's also a great introduction to India if you haven't been before, or if you fancy going to a more chilled area away from the typical hustle and bustle of India's cities.

-During the programme, you'll get to experience day to day life in a small Indian town as part of the community, you'll get to spend time with the women and children of Kerala, being rewarded for your time with eager students and happy smiles all-round.
-You'll also be getting hands-on experience teaching classes of children between the ages of 6 and 16, which is great if you're looking to pursue a career in education, and will leave India knowing that you've given your time to a seriously under-resourced and deserving project which will have a lasting impact on the community for years to come - you might even pick up a few new skills yourself!
+During the programme, you'll get to experience day to day life in a small Indian town as part of the community, you'll get to spend time with local children, being rewarded for your time with eager students and happy smiles all-round.
+You'll also be getting hands-on experience teaching classes aged 6-16 years, which is great if you're looking to pursue a career in education, and you will leave India knowing that you've given your time to a seriously under-resourced and deserving project which will have a lasting impact on the community for years to come - you might even pick up a few new skills yourself!